 What makes this toilet paper bunny so unique?
 It jumps and bounces!
 Decorate toilet paper rolls to look like Easter bunnies and then add a cardboard spring to the bottom of it.

 Be warned: raw eggs can make you sick if ingested.
 The fresher the eggs, the safer you are from getting sick from them.
-That being said, check out this egg yolk paint craft.
+That being said, check out this egg yolk paint (link no longer available) craft.
 Paint pictures using egg yolks, perhaps leftover from your blown out eggs?

 Marshmallow painting is a fun twist on traditional painting and a much safer finger paint for smaller kids who still stick their fingers in their mouth.